U.S. Bank Cash+ Visa Signature Card Review

 What we like

-Also left to your discretion is which one of three unlimited 2% cashback categories you prefer: gas station, restaurant or grocery stores purchases.
+Also left to your discretion is which one of three 2% bonus spending categories you prefer:

 No need to wait around for U.S. Bank to announce that quarter’s rewards categories.
 You call the shots, Tiger.
 And you better remember to or else you'll have to settle for a 1% cashback rate.

-The 0% intro APR on purchases and balance transfers lasts for 15 billing cycles.
+The 0% intro APR is universally appealing because it applies to both new purchases as well as balances you transfer onto the card.
 Just be sure to move over your balance within 60 days of account activation.
 And note the 3% balance transfer fee, which is pretty standard these days.

 What we don't like